cchristi10/blog-project-repository/README.md

 cd to mysite folder and use the command python manage.py runserver.

-Copy the server link and paste in on the browser and if successful the website should be running.
+Copy the server link and paste in on the browser and if successful the website should be running

+To create a superuser:
+In terminal under mysite folder type the following command: python manage.py createsuperuser

 Home Page: